CSS corner-shape: Squircle, Scoop, and Notch Corners

 One property

 Replace complex polygon hacks or SVG masks with a single corner-shape declaration.
-Squircle, scoop, notch, bevel — all built in.
+Squircle, scoop, notch, bevel.
+All built in.

 Works with border-radius